 OK, full disclosure here – I do not own a kiln or use this kind of clay right now, I am strictly going by what I learned from taking classes.
 When I was in college and working on various projects that would take days or weeks at a time (case in point – ceramics class met on Monday and Wednesday) we protected our works in progress with two things – a little misting from a spray bottle and a white trash bag (or sometimes a clear one, but heavier than those that you’d get at the dry cleaners -what are they called?)

 Also that magical temperature of 68 degrees F, that I’m sure you’ve heard many times?
 This is optimum for storing your clay.
+Not sure if my art professor had a dehumidifier, but that can help.

 Storing Your Air Dry Clay

 You can usually re-moisten it via a spray bottle or moist towel which will help as long as it’s not too much moisture.
 Sometimes it’s a balancing act.
-You have to have the Goldilocks approach with water-not too much and not too little.
+You have to have the Goldilocks approach with water – not too much and not too little.
 This kind of clay as far as projects go, may have a tendency to crack due to these moisture issues.

 It needs to be in a cool, dry place at all times.
 I personally like Ziplock bags which are great for small, odd -sized pieces.
-If you’re talking about a larger slab, the original bag it comes in is usually enough -it also has that twisty-tie thing; not as reliable, so it’s always good to have an extra layer of protection and one way to do that is to use one of those plastic or acrylic storage containers – the kind that has the snap-lock lid and you can see through it, is what I prefer.
+If you’re talking about a larger slab, the original bag it comes in is usually enough – it also has that twisty-tie thing; not as reliable, so it’s always good to have an extra layer of protection and one way to do that is to use one of those plastic or acrylic storage containers – the kind that has the snap-lock lid and you can see through it, is what I prefer.

 Storing Polymer Clay